ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 </p>

 Following the approach in the book [Software Systems Architecture](http://www.viewpoints-and-perspectives.info/) by [Nick Rozanski](https://twitter.com/nickrozanski) and [Eoin Woods](https://twitter.com/eoinwoodz) an architectural description is composed of a number views.
-These _views_ describe what it is architecturally significant: info that is worth writing down because the system can not be successful without it or because stakeholders say it's significant.
+These _views_ describe what it is architecturally significant: info that is worth writing down because the system can not be successful without it or because stakeholders say it is significant.
 Deciding what to put in these views, means making decisions.
 Woods and Rozanski identified the following viewpoints: